 Radioligand therapy is an innovative approach to treating certain types of cancer, including prostate cancer.
 It works by delivering a precise dose of radiation directly to specific cancer cells, with a minimal effect on healthy cells.

-Your doctor will determine whether you are eligible to participate in the SPLASH study.
+Your doctor will determine whether the SPLASH study may be right for you.
 He or she can also answer questions you may have about the study or your prostate cancer and treatment options.

 One of the primary goals of the SPLASH study is to see whether 177Lu-PNT2002 prevents the progression of prostate cancer.